How to advance your career with online courses

 - FutureLearn – free short online courses and longer, paid-for microcredentials and programmes

 - LinkedIn Learning – one-month free trial, then £24.98 a month or an annual subscription of £14.99 a month

-- UK Learns (Pearson) – several free-of-charge courses, some for a limited period
+- UK Learns (Pearson) – several free-of-charge courses alongside paid-for courses

 - The Inspiring Digital Enterprise Award (iDEA) – free mini courses, with bronze, silver and gold awards